VyDat-1702/OCR-YOLOv11/README.md

 - It is not recommended to commit large trained model files (`.pt`) directly to the repository.
 - Use Git LFS or download trained models from releases or external storage if needed.
 - Ensure you have sufficient disk space for datasets and training outputs.

-## 9. License

-[Add your license information here]

-## 10. Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 11. Contact

-[Add your contact information or links here]